 See wxGridCellRenderer and the overview\grid for more information about cell editors and renderers.
+The caller must call DecRef() on the returned pointer.

 '''

 getCellTextColour(This, Row, Col) -> wx:wx_colour4()

 Types:

-This = wxGrid()

-Row = Col = integer()
+'''

 Returns the text colour for the grid cell at the specified location.

-'''